Delay (audio effect): Function

 Delay effects add a time delay to an audio signal.
-When the wet (processed) audio is blended with the dry (unprocessed) audio, it creates an echo-like effect, whereby the original audio is heard followed by the delayed audio.
+Blending the delayed audio with the original audio creates an echo-like effect, whereby the original audio is heard followed by the delayed audio.

-Delay effects typically allow users to adjust the amount of feedback.
-By feeding some of the delayed audio back into the buffer, multiple repeats of the audio play back (feedback).
-At low feedback settings, each repeat fades in volume.
-High levels of feedback can cause the level of the output to rapidly increase (self-oscillation), becoming louder and louder; this may be managed with limiters.
 The delayed signal may be treated separately from the input audio - for example, with an equalizer.

-Most delay effects also allow users to set the delay time, or the amount of time between each audio playback.
+Most delay effects allow users to set the delay time, or the amount of time between each audio playback.
 The may be synchronized to a BPM, allowing users to set time values as beat divisions.
 Delay is used to create other effects, including reverb, chorus, and flanging.

-Digital delay effects record a sample of audio and play it back.
-Software versions record the audio to a buffer.
-Digital delay may also modify the recorded sound, by reversing it, altering its pitch, or other manipulations.
-Some digital delays emulate the "gritty, grainy" sound of earlier delay effects.
+Delay effects typically allow users to add and adjust feedback.
+By feeding some of the delayed audio back into the delay mechanism, multiple repeats of the audio are heard.
+At low feedback settings, each repeat fades in volume.
+High levels of feedback can cause the level of the output to rapidly increase, becoming louder and louder; this may be managed using a limiter.

 Haas effect

-Short delays (50ms or less) create a sense of "broadening" the sound without creating a perceptible echo, and can be used to add stereo width or simulate double-tracking (layering two performances).
-The effect is known as the Haas effect, after the German scientist Helmut Haas.
+Short delays (50 ms or less) create a sense of broadening the sound without creating a perceptible echo and can be used to add stereo width or simulate double-tracking (layering two performances).
+The effect is known as the precedence effect or Haas effect, after the German scientist Helmut Haas.

 Ping-pong delay

-In a ping-pong delay, the delayed signal alternates between two stereo channels.
+In a ping-pong delay, the delayed signal alternates between the two channels of a stereo program.

 Multi-tap

-In a multi-tap delay, multiple "taps" (outputs) are taken from a delay buffer, each with independent times and levels, and summed with the original signal.
+In a multi-tap delay, multiple taps (outputs) are taken from a delay buffer, each with independent times and levels, and summed with the original signal.
 Multi-tap delays can be used to create rhythmic patterns or dense, reverb-like effects.